Human Rights and Duties in Employment

 Justification defence: bona fide occupational requirement (BFOR)

-If the complainant proves that the respondent’s conduct had a negative effect on them regarding their employment, and that a personal characteristic was a factor in the negative effect, this is called a prima facie case of discrimination.
+If the complainant proves that the respondent’s conduct had a negative effect on them regarding their employment, and that a personal characteristic was a factor in the negative effect, they have proved their case.
+This is called a “prima facie case of discrimination”.

-Even if a complainant proves a prima facie case of discrimination, a respondent may argue that there is no discrimination because its conduct was justified (i.e., based on a bona fide occupational requirement or BFOR).
+Even if a complainant proves their case, a respondent may argue that there is no discrimination because its conduct was justified (i.e., based on a bona fide occupational requirement or BFOR).

 To succeed with this defence, a respondent must prove three things: